avehtari/BDA_course_Aalto/exercises/ex5_rubric.md

 Does the report contain a scatter plot about the draws?
 Do the results look reasonable, that is, roughly like in the Figure below (figure attached in peergrade)?

 - No plot included
-- Plot in included, but it does not look like Fig. 3.3b in BDA3
+- Plot included, but the results do not look like in the figure above
-- Plot included, and the results look roughly like in Fig. 3.3b in BDA3
+- Plot included, and the results look roughly like in the figure above

 ## S3 - 7.5 points